 SAFETY: Safety is of paramount importance at QMS.
 Some important features of our safe school include:

 - Secure Campus – We care about our students and need to know where they are throughout the day.
 A secure campus means that only students who attend QMS may be on the school grounds during the day.
 It also means that once students arrive at school they must remain at school for the remainder of the day.
-This means that they cannot leave for lunch unless they have a form from their parent or guardian authorizing them to go home for lunch.
-This form will be filed at the office.
+This means that they cannot leave for lunch unless they have a form signed by their parent or guardian authorizing them to go home for lunch.
+This form will be kept on file at the office.

 - Visitors to the School – All visitors during the school day, including parents, must check in at the office.
 They will be issued with a visitor ID badge.
 All visitors must enter through the front doors since, for security reasons, all other doors will be locked while school is in session.

-- School Code of Conduct and Code of Consequences – With input from students, staff and parents a QMS Code of Conduct and Code of Consequences has been developed (included with student planners).
-They are based on the school and community values of showing respect for self and others, the learning environment and the Earth’s environment.
+- School Code of Conduct – With input from students, staff and parents a QMS Code of Conduct has been developed (included with student planners).
+This is based on the school and community values of showing respect for self and others, the learning environment and the Earth’s environment.
+Our code of conduct follows the guidelines of the BC Human Rights Code.
 Students are expected to follow these guidelines by behaving in safe and respectful ways.

 STUDENT SERVICES: There are a variety of services available at QMS.

-Queensborough Middle School has a counsellor who is at the school two days a week, and a Child Care Worker for one day a week.
-The counsellor is available to all students for individual or group counselling in areas of student need.
-The counsellor may help with:
+Queensborough Middle School has counselling support available three days a week, and a Child Care Worker who is at the school two and a half days a week.
+Counselling support is available to all students for individual or group counselling in areas of student need.
+The counsellors may help with: